BioDepot/BioDepot-workflow-builder/README.md

 ```
 mywidget.attr is a json file saves the variables entered into the definition window.
-mywidget.states  is a json file saves the actual state of the form so that when the defintion window is opened again, the user can resume whre he or she left off.
+mywidget.states  is a json file saves the actual state of the form so that when the defintion window is opened again, the user can resume where he or she left off.
 mywidget.json is a json file that stores the variables which are actually read in by the UI window and is derived from the attr and states file.
-mywidget.py is the code that is executed to implement the widget and reads in mywidget.json file to display the UI window and execute the command in the docker container when the form is filled.
+mywidget.py is the code that is executed to implement the widget, and reads in mywidget.json file to display the UI window and execute the command in the docker container when the form is filled.
 Note that the values for the form are not stored with the widget but with the workflow .ows file described later.

 Originally in the OrangeML setup, the mywidget.py code was written manually.
-Most of the boilerplate code has been automated using the mywidget.json file and type based form based interfaces.
+Most of the boilerplate code has been automated using the mywidget.json file and type based interfaces.
 The input and output control routines have also been automated but this is an area where some customized code maybe required, for example to process internal variables into a form that will be output.

 To accommodate custom code, there are 3 save options.
 ###### Save mode: Overwrite
 Overwrites the existing python file with the newly generated one.
-This is used when there is no customized code
+This is used when there is no customized code.
 ###### Save mode: Merge
 Will only overwrite the boilerplate code for reading values from the json file (the first 80% of the code).
 Any code that appears after this first part of the script is untouched.
 ###### Save mode: Data
 Will not touch the python file.
-Will only generate the json files
+Will only generate the json files.

-Finally in addition to the save and save as button there is an additional load button.
+Finally, in addition to the save, and save as button there is a load button.
 ###### Load button
-Will load the attrs and state from another widget - this allows the user to use a pre-existing widget as a template or starting point
+Will load the attrs and state from another widget - this allows the user to use a pre-existing widget as a template or starting point.

 ### Building workflows from widgets